Troubleshoot policies and profiles and in Intune

 For example, in Windows 8.1, on the desktop, swipe in from right to open the Charms bar.
 Choose Settings > Control Panel > User Accounts.
 On the left, select Reset Security Policies link, and choose Reset Policies.

-Other platforms, such as Android, iOS/iPadOS, and Windows Phone 8.1, may need to be retired and re-enrolled to apply a less restrictive policy.
+Other platforms, such as Android, and iOS/iPadOS may need to be retired and re-enrolled to apply a less restrictive policy.

 Troubleshoot device enrollment may be a good resource.

 PCs using the Intune software client - classic portal

 Microsoft Intune policy-related errors in policyplatform.log

 For Windows PCs managed with the Intune software client, policy errors in the

 policyplatform.log file may be from non-default settings in the Windows User Account Control (UAC) on the device.
 Some non-default UAC settings can affect Microsoft Intune client installations and policy execution.

 Wait 20 minutes for the client software to be removed.